-- Faculty credentials include 10 with doctoral degrees, and 11 with clinical specializations in orthopedics, neurology, geriatrics, manual therapy, pediatrics and sports
+- Faculty credentials include 8 with Ph.D., Ed.D., J.D., and 9 with clinical specializations in orthopedics, neurology, geriatrics, manual therapy, pediatrics and sports.

-- Thirty-eight weeks of full-time clinical internship in five settings across the U.S. International opportunities may also be available
+- Thirty-eight weeks of full-time clinical internship in 5 settings across the United States.

-Graduate assistants work with physical therapy faculty, administrators and staff to provide quality education, research and service.
-Qualified candidates are selected on the basis of aptitude, interest, and background.
+Graduate assistants work with physical therapy and college faculty, administrators and staff to provide quality education, research and service.
+Qualified candidates are selected on the basis of aptitude, interest and background.

 General Degree Requirements

 General graduate academic policies and regulations can be found in the Undergraduate and Graduate Catalog.